Nancy AppelbaumAssociate Professor

-- "Mapping the Country of Regions: The Chorographic Commission of Nineteenth-Century Colombia," book manuscript under contract.
+- "Mapping the Country of Regions: The Chorographic Commission of Nineteenth-Century Colombia."
+University of North Carolina Press, forthcoming, Spring 2016.

 - Dos plazas y una nación: Raza y colonización en Riosucio, Caldas, 1846-1948.
 Translated by María del Carmen Londoño.
 Bogotá, Colombia: Instituto Colombiano de Antropología e Historia, Universidad de los Andes, and Universidad del Rosario, 2008.

 - "Post-Revisionist Scholarship on Race."
 Latin American Research Review 40:3 (October 2005): 206-217.